yaqwsx/bcthesis/preliminaries.md

 big effort.
 In the following text, we will shortly introduce the most important aspects of \llvm IR.

-\llvm program consists of modules \cite{llvm:langref}.
+\llvm program consists of modules \cite{llvmlangref}.
 A module contains functions, global variables and meta-data.
 Each module is a result of compilation of single compilation unit or as a product of \llvm linker.
-There are two basic identifiers in \llvm: global identifiers (variables, functions) denoted with `@` before the name and local identifiers (registers, labels) denoted with `%` before the name.
+There are two basic identifiers in \llvm : global identifiers (variables, functions) denoted with `@` before the name and local identifiers (registers, labels) denoted with `%` before the name.